How much does a private tutor cost? And is the cost of private tutoring worth it?

 Younger tutors will usually charge lower rates but may put in just as much (if not more) work for your child than a more qualified tutor to help boost their success as a tutor and develop their portfolio of experience.
 Depending on your child, they may also develop a better rapport with a tutor younger than their parents!

-At Atom, we have a hassle-free and cost-effective service to help you find the perfect tutor for your child.
+At Atom Tuition, we have a hassle-free and cost-effective service to help you find the perfect tutor for your child.

 Our team of dedicated client managers will talk to you about your child and their needs, matching you with the right tutor to help your child achieve their potential and boost confidence for secondary school and beyond.

-One-to-one online tuition with Atom is available for Key Stage 2 core subjects and preparation for selective secondary schools.
+1 to 1 online tutoring with Atom is available for Key Stage 2 core subjects and preparation for selective secondary schools.
 You’ll get:

 A uniquely personalised and data-driven online tutoring service